DFE-Digital/get-into-teaching-app/app/views/content/blog/top-tips-for-returning-teachers.md

 Remember though that teacher recruitment goes in cycles, with most teaching roles being advertised from January onwards.
 Setting up a job alert will mean you don’t miss out on your perfect role.

 [Find out more about returning to teaching](/returning-to-teaching).
-If you’re a qualified maths, physics or languages teacher, [get your Return to Teaching Adviser now](https://adviser-getintoteaching.education.gov.uk/).
+If you’re a qualified maths, physics, chemistry, computing or languages teacher, [get your Return to Teaching Adviser now](https://adviser-getintoteaching.education.gov.uk/).